Lex Hieronica: Date of establishment

 At some point, the Romans decided to codify the local taxation systems under the Lex Hieronica and implement them across Sicily.
 However, it is impossible to exactly date the establishment of the Lex Hieronica.
 No primary source explicitly names the Lex Hieronica other than Cicero.
 Cicero does not explicitly date when the Lex Hieronica was codified or implemented.
 Rather, any date concerning the establishment of the Lex Hieronica must be derived from indirect evidence.

 Some scholars suggest that the Lex Hieronica was only implemented after 210 BCE.
 In 210 BCE Valerius Laevinus led an army against Syracuse due its defection to Carthage during the second Punic war and conquered the city.
 Then, in order to recuperate from war losses, the Romans would have immediately adopted the already existing taxation system which had been in place since Hiero II and extended the tax across Sicily.
-This interpretation makes sense of the fact that Laevinus then encouraged the Sicilian who had been displaced from their farms during the war, to start farming again.
+This interpretation makes sense of the fact that Laevinus then encouraged the Sicilians who had been displaced from their farms during the war, to start farming again.